tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 To put it nicely, the CVSS formula was pulled from where the sun doesn&#39;t shine.
 There was never any solid empirical rational provided for the structure of the formula or for the constant values of the formula weights.
 The paper calls for a complete overhaul in the formula and goes over an effective approach to do so.

 ## Likelihood

 Let&#39;s dive into likelihood.
 This is typically the more controversial and political aspect of the traditional risk formula.

 &quot;_What does likelihood mean, specifically for Cybersecurity risk?
 How can we define it?&quot;_

+### Definitions
+- ISO 31000 defines likelihood as:“the chance of something happening.”
+- NIST 800-30: “the probability that a given threat is capable of exploiting a given vulnerability or a set of vulnerabilities.”
+- AAMI TIR57 Risk Management Principles for Medical Device Security & CNSSI No. 4009 defines likelihood of occurrence as: “weighted factor based on a subjective analysis of the probability that a given threat is capable of exploiting a given vulnerability”

+Safety risk management is designed to deal with failures in which the likelihood is based on design and manufacturing factors.
+Whereas security risk management likelihood is more of an estimate to whether an attacker will invest time and resources to exploit that vulnerability.

 Cybersecurity risk, in particular, needs to deal with the case of the black swan one-time events.
 These events have high impacts and low likelihood.
 Such events could wipe out a company and be devastating.